-- Food can already contain Mold and Mold toxins in them before you see it.
+- Food can already contain Mold and Mold toxins in them before you'll ever see it grow.

-- Anti-Biotics are made from mold like Penicillium.
+- Anti-Biotics are made from mold like Penicillium and many others.

-- Ammonia, Oregano Oil, Baking Soda - all kill mold.
+- Ammonia, Oregano Oil, Neem Seed Oil, Borax, Baking Soda - all kill mold.
 Ammonia kills Toxins.

 - First stage of Mycotoxin sickness will have no Physical symptoms.

 - Mold can exist under layers of sheet rock, wallpaper and Bathtub Stalls.

 - Mold Allergies are not Allergies - It is your body either fighting it off, or Becoming very sick from it.

 - Steroids, Anti-Biotics, and Immune suppressing drugs make the body more vulnerable to Mold Toxins.

 - Candida Albicans is a bad body yeast that is already in our digestive track.